drschlotkin/homestead/README.md

 ## Introduction

-* This is a learning resource for people that want to get into gardening
+* This is a learning resource for people that want to get into gardening and homesteading
 * Built using React, Material UI and PostgreSQL for the database.

 ## Install